merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-data.md

 %(anvi-setup-kegg-data)s downloads and organizes data from KEGG for use by other programs, namely %(anvi-run-kegg-kofams)s, %(anvi-estimate-metabolism)s and %(anvi-reaction-network)s.
 Depending on what download mode you choose, it can download and setup one or more of the following:

 - HMM profiles from the [KOfam](https://academic.oup.com/bioinformatics/article/36/7/2251/5631907) database
+  - with [an _(optional)_ step](#what-are-stray-kos-and-what-happens-when-i-include-them) to create new HMMs and estimate bit score thresholds for any 'stray KOs' without a KEGG-provided bit score threshold
 - metabolic pathway information from [KEGG MODULES](https://www.genome.jp/kegg/module.html)
 - functional classification information from [KEGG BRITE](https://www.genome.jp/kegg/brite.html)
 - protein family information of the [KEGG Orthology database](https://www.genome.jp/kegg/ko.html)